 Data Management

-A system can have a lot of data and very little knowledge if the data is incomplete, poor quality, inaccessible, or the wrong type.
-The system must determine what data is needed to make good management decisions for the assets, where that data will be stored, and who should have access to it.
-Once those decisions are made, it should be communicated with the staff.
+A utility can have a lot of data and very little knowledge if the data is incomplete, poor quality, inaccessible, or the wrong type.
+Staff must determine what data is needed to make good management decisions for the assets, where that data will be stored, and who should have access to it.
+Once those decisions are made, they should be communicated with the staff.

 Just as there might be data that is needed and is not collected, there might be data that is collected but not needed.
 If data is not useful for operations, maintenance, or capital decision-making, and there is no other compelling reason to obtain the data, it should no longer be collected.

-The system should consider data gathering and decision-making to be a cyclical process.
+Utility staff should consider data gathering and decision-making to be a cyclical process.
 Data will be collected and analyzed to gain knowledge and inform the decision-making process.
-This analysis will also point out weaknesses in the data, data quality, or data storage system.
-The system can address weaknesses and repeat the process.
+These analyses will also point out weaknesses in the data, data quality, or data storage system.
+Utility staff can evaluate and address weaknesses and repeat the process.
 For the first several years of the cycle, considerable gains will be made in the ability to make decisions about the right way to manage the assets each time through the data gathering and decision-making cycle.
 After that, the system will still make gains, but the increments will be smaller.

 A data decision-making cycle that includes data collection, data analysis, decision-making, and action followed by data collection, data analysis, revised decision, and action can be used to address many operational and managerial concerns within a system.